 If you’re here wondering how to choose your / your partner’s first vibrator (mainly for clits & vaginas), consider the following question to choose the type of vibrator:

-- For clitoral or vaginal use, or both?
+1. For clitoral or vaginal use, or both?

-- Strong or gentler vibration?
+2. Strong or gentler vibration?
 (Consider how easily you orgasm now.)

-- Do you need a very quiet vibrator?
+3. Do you need a very quiet vibrator?

-- Should it be app-controlled, for long-distance or public play?
+4. Should it be app-controlled, for long-distance or public play?

-Here’s a quick recap of top affordable first-time toys, for sale here — keep reading for the why:
+Here’s a quick recap of top affordable first-time sex toys, for sale here โ€” keep reading for the why:

 #1.
-Clitoral Stimulation or Vaginal?
+Clitoral Stimulation or Vaginal for your first sex toy?

 If “I prefer clitoral stimulation” or “Inside, please!” is your answer, continue to Questions #2 and #3.

-If your answer is: “I’m not sure” or “Sometimes one way, sometimes the other” — then I have a solution for you.
-The Pillow Talk Sassy by BMS is awesome because (1) the vibration quality is so good and (2) G-spot vibrator are easily shaped for clitoral stimulation too.
-(The longer handle plus the curve make them easier to hold against your own clit than a classic straight vibrator is.
-I’d use Sassy over a mini wand any day.)
-Because the Sassy vibe is so versatile, and the power range is incredible — it starts really low and rumbly,2 and gets higher-powered — I’ll be recommending the heck out of it in this guide: for under $50 (with discount3), you won’t find better vibration quality than in the Pillow Talk Sassy.
+If your answer is: “I’m not sure” or “Sometimes one way, sometimes the other” โ€” then I have a solution for you.
+The Pillow Talk Sassy by BMS is awesome because (1) the vibration quality is superb: a wide range, deep and penetrating; and (2) G-spot vibrators are easily shaped for clitoral stimulation too.
+(The longer handle + curve makes them easier to hold.)

 If you’re not sure if you want a vibrator or a dildo as your best first sex toy, the Pillow Talk Sassy is excellent too because it’s very thrust-friendly.
 You can move it like a dildo with the vibration off (or on!).
 I myself always use the Pillow Talk Sassy as a vibrating dildo, gripping the quilted handle and thrusting its shaft into / against my body.